simonriou/chess/README.md

-# Chess
+# Chess Bot

 The aim of this project is to develop a neural network capable of evaluating chess positions.
-The project is still in its infancy, and is currently under development.
+The project is still in its infancy and is currently under development.

 ## Table of Contents
 - [Installation](#installation)